 If parents have any concerns about their child they should contact their class teacher in the first instance.
-Alternatively, they may make an appointment to see the SENCO or the Head teacher.
+Alternatively, they may make an appointment to see the SENDCO or the Head teacher.

-Some children arrive at our school with identified SEN, in which case the SENCO will liaise with the previous school, nursery or setting to ensure there is a smooth transition and continuity of provision.
+Some children arrive at our school with identified SEN, in which case the SENDCO will liaise with the previous school, nursery or setting to ensure there is a smooth transition and continuity of provision.

-If, during a child's time at our school, teachers have concerns about pupil progress or attainment, parents will be contacted to discuss these concerns so they can share their views.
-There is a period of monitoring and review, including an analysis of the child's progress compared with peers, national data and expectations of progress.
-Following this, and in consultation with all relevant staff at school, the child (if appropriate) and the child's parents, a child may be identified as having SEN and appropriate provision will be made.
+Some children arrive at our school with a need that has not yet been diagnosed or acknowledged, or during a child's time at our school teachers or parents may have concerns about pupil progress or attainment.
+In these cases, parents will be contacted to discuss concerns and share their views.
+There is a period of monitoring and review where children would immediately be involved in intervention programmes.
+There will be an analysis of the child's progress compared to peers, national data and expectations of progress.
+Following this, and in consultation with relevant staff at school, the child (if appropriate) and the child's parents SEND may be identified and appropriate provision will be made.